“Have Clean Water Instantly” with the MSR Thru-Link

 Being an in-line filter design, the integration of the MSR Thru-Link filter to a water bladder supports a “scoop and go” approach where in use you would fill your bladder with an unfiltered water source and then your water would be filtered real time as you drink from the bladder through the MSR Thru-Link filter installed along the drinking tube of the bladder.

 The MSR Thru-Link water filter comes packaged as shown in the picture below.

 The filter I received for testing was a pre-production item so this packaging was not the final version.

-To use the Thru-Link filter you would either modify your existing bladder utilizing the two fittings included with the filter or if you have a compatible bladder like the Platypus 2L Big Zip EVO shown in the picture below, you would just undo the drinking tube at the quick disconnect and insert the Thru-Link filter like is shown in the picture below.
+To use the Thru-Link filter you can either modify your existing bladder utilizing the two fittings included with the filter or if you have a compatible bladder like the Platypus 2L Big Zip EVO shown in the picture below, you can just undo the drinking tube at the quick disconnect and insert the Thru-Link filter like is shown in the picture below.

-I have been using the MSR Thru-Link filter on a number of hiking trips here in western Washington and the filter has performed well.
+I have been using the MSR Thru-Link filter for several months now during hiking trips here in Western Washington and the filter has performed well.
 In the time I have been using the filter I have only run into one issue with how the filter impacts the integration/routing of the drinking tube with the primary pack I use.